jcolag/entropy-arbitrage/2022-08-04-big-goodbye.md

 Like the recurring idea about the characters wanting to feel edgy by *talking* about sex, mentioned above, we also see the recurring idea of their prudishness, here Crusher mortified to model herself on a likely sex worker.

-It seems especially prudish, here, given that [Dolly Parton](https://en.wikipedia.org/wiki/Dolly_Parton)---maybe one of the least-objectionable people in the public sphere, and has remained so for well over sixty years---has *always* talked openly about how she based her signature look on a woman in her hometown identified as a sex worker, calling her the most glamorous person who she had seen.
+It seems especially prudish, here, given that {% wiki Dolly_Parton|Dolly Parton|en %}---maybe one of the least-objectionable people in the public sphere, and has remained so for well over sixty years---has *always* talked openly about how she based her signature look on a woman in her hometown identified as a sex worker, calling her the most glamorous person who she had seen.

  > **PICARD**: Oh, very good.
 I've read all this before, you know.
 It's absolutely as it should be.